ByteQuix / Examples / Consumer Services

 The pilot delivers one thing: each commercial customer sees their equipment by site and full service history on one branded login.
 The first 2 to 3 weeks, we load the data from your existing QuickBooks and your paper or digital work orders.
 By day 30, the routine "when was this last serviced?" call gets answered by the portal instead of by your dispatcher digging through files.

 From there it grows.
 On the monthly, the next tool layers in upcoming PM schedule per asset.
 The one after adds recommended-repair flags from prior inspections with cost estimates and an approval button.
 The one after surfaces contract status with renewal date front and center, so the renewal conversation starts with the data already on the screen.
-Eventually the destination is the full customer portal the Solutions Library describes.
+Eventually the destination is the full customer portal.

 Your monthly is flat once the pilot graduates onto Starter.
 Small refinements stay included.
 Adding PM schedule, recommended-repair flags, or contract renewal visibility is a new tool, and we tell you about it openly before we build it.
 Most shops grow into Growth tier across the first year as more customers log in and more views get added.